Fibrosis-Inflammation Lab

 There are two primary approaches to administering adenine to the animals, each with distinct trade-offs:

 • Diet Admixture: Providing a custom diet containing adenine (e.g., 0.2% to 0.25% or 0.75%) ad libitum.
 This method avoids daily handling stress and is highly scalable.
-However, as the kidney injury progresses, animals develop anorexia.
-This reduction in food intake leads to inconsistent adenine consumption, increasing intra-group variability.
+However, mice exhibit a distinct taste and smell aversion to adenine, typically leading to a significant reduction in food intake (a problem less prominent in rats, which is why rat models have historically relied on this method).
+This aversion leads to inconsistent adenine consumption and increased intra-group variability in mice.

 • Oral Gavage: Administering a suspension of adenine (e.g., in 0.5% CMC) directly via oral gavage daily.
 This method has been increasingly favored in recent publications.
 While it introduces handling stress, it guarantees that exact dosages (e.g., 50 mg/kg/day) are delivered to every individual precisely, regardless of their appetite, thereby drastically minimizing variability in fibrosis and functional readouts.